In this Zyro review, I’m going to test this website builder’s features and see whether it’s a good option for you to go online with.

 But if blogging is only one of the many things you’ll be using your website for, it’s a pretty serviceable solution.

 Zyro offers a solid array of business features.
 Not all are perfect, but they're interesting additions that might turn out to be very useful. eCommerce is solid, blogging is minimalist at best, and the AI tools might grow into something major later on.

 Zyro passes the eye test when it comes to performance – and then it passes the test of website optimization.

-A Zyro website that I made loads in just over 3 seconds – a solid result and the GTMetrix test reveals that this builder has everything sorted out when it comes to performance.
+A Zyro website that I made loaded in just over 3 seconds – a solid result.
+Also, the builder has everything sorted out when it comes to performance.

 The only small issue is that the images are seemingly not scaled to perfection – but a regular user is very unlikely to spot the difference.

-For several days, I’ve been tracking my Zyro site – and it hasn’t been down once.
+For several days, I’ve been tracking my test site – and it hasn’t been down once.
 The response times were around 1 second, with noticeably better results in the North American region.